Enjoy a timeless academic experience in the famed “City of Light.”

 Home to many of the world’s leading business and cultural centers, Paris is a wondrous place where the past meets the future, filled with endless opportunities for those who want to immerse themselves in the life of a dynamic city.

-Students will stay in the newly renovated, comfortable environment of the St. John's Paris location, in the popular St-Germain district of Paris.
+Students will stay in the renovated, comfortable environment of the St. John's Paris location, in the popular St-Germain district of Paris.
 The location is situated within a six-story structure containing approximately 20,000 square feet of space offering a mixture of residences, classrooms, office and support space.
 Best of all, you have immediate access to the incomparable artistic, cultural and educational resources available only in Paris.

 You will be living across the street from the Vaneau metro stop and the famous Le Bon Marché, with all of Paris’s major attractions—such as the Musée d’Orsay, the Musée du Louvre, the Jardin du Luxembourg, and the Cathédral de Notre Dame—just a short metro ride or longer walk away.